Multi-engine

-Usually our school use Beechcraft Bonanza (BE-36. v-tail) as a complex airplane and Beechcraft Duchess (BE-76, T-tail) as a multi-engine one.
-The flight hour price difference is insignificant, and FAA canceled the complex airplane requirement for a checkride.
-The drawback is that BE-76 engines are only 180hp, which means that it is not a high-performance airplane, so I cannot obtain that endorsement in it.
+It seemed to be a smart move: our school typically used the Beechcraft Bonanza (BE-36 v-tail) as a complex airplane and the Beechcraft Duchess (BE-76, T-tail) as a multi-engine one.
+The price difference per flight hour is insignificant, and the FAA canceled the complex airplane requirement for a checkride (now it’s possible to use a simple 172 for a checkride), so I don’t really need to get comfortable in Bonanza for all the maneuvers.

-There is not so many additional things – just a couple of new levers and instruments, but on practice it increases workload, expecially taking into consideration that everything goes faster.
+There is not so many additional things – just a couple of new levers and instruments, but on practice it increases workload, especially taking into consideration that everything goes faster.

-The landing is almost the same, but it is a low-wing airplane, and it is heavier.
-Another difference is that we always make power-on landing: cutting the engines during the flare can result in a hard landing.
+The landing is nearly the same, but being a low-wing airplane and heavier brings some differences.
+Notably, we execute power-on landings: cutting the engines during flare can result in a hard landing.

-Once more I feel something new and interesting, many things to learn!
+Once more I feel that something new and interesting is just about to begin, and it’s a continuous learning!

 Posted